Catalogs, Delivery Groups, Zones

 Set-BrokerDesktopGroup –Name "DeliveryGroupName" –ProductCode ProductCode

 LicenseModel can be UserDevice, or Concurrent.
-ProductCode can be XDT (Citrix Virtual Apps and Desktops [CVAD] or XenDesktop) or MPS (Citrix Virtual Apps [CVA] or XenApp).
+ProductCode can be XDT (Citrix Virtual Apps and Desktops [CVAD]) or MPS (Citrix Virtual Apps [CVA]).

-In Citrix Virtual Apps and Desktops (CVAD) and XenApp/XenDesktop 7.8 and newer, when creating a Delivery Group, there are new options for publishing applications and publishing desktops.
+In Citrix Virtual Apps and Desktops (CVAD), when creating a Delivery Group, there are options for publishing applications and publishing desktops.

 On the Applications page of the Create Delivery Group wizard, From start menu reads icons from a machine in the Delivery Group and lets you select them.
 Manually lets you enter file path and other details manually.
 These are the same as in prior releases.